How to Make a DIY Circular Saw Crosscut Jig for Straight Cuts Every Time

 Step 1.
 Measure the Circular Saw

 Step 2.
-Make the Bottom
+Make the Base

 Related: Table Saw Safety Rules (Every DIYer Needs to Know)